January 25, 2021

 innocent, music-filled films where boy meets girl and they behave themselves.
 Monroe Askins' frenetic, effective cinematography during a post-race wild party changes that.
 This is typical drive-in movie fare.
 Funicello’s disapproving character leaves the party early, but as she anemically sings a love ballad in her pre-teen whisper, she removes a cigarette pack.
 You can hear Walt Disney’s pipe hit the floor after dropping from his mouth.
 But she is only putting it and other packs in a case for someone else.
 Whew!

-Forte ends up accepting a job as a daredevil driver for a cheap demolition derby owned by a tightwad promoter, Jan Murray, whose daughter, Funicello is one of his drivers along with fellow driver and boyfriend, the unassuming Warren Berlinger.
+Forte ends up accepting a job as a daredevil driver for a cheap demolition derby owned by a tightwad promoter, Jan Murray, whose daughter, Funicello, is one of his drivers, along with fellow driver and boyfriend, the unassuming Warren Berlinger.
 Forte offers advice on how better to do Funicello's upcoming stunt.
 She is not happy about her unsuccessful attempts, thinking it is because of her father’s unwillingness to spend money on a more powerful engine.
-Fabulous Forte suggests it is not power but speed being the issue.
+Fabulous Forte suggests it is not power but speed.
 Start farther back and get a good run on the ramp.
 Duh!
 She agrees with his obvious assessment.
-No surprise, they are soon on the ramp of romance and Berlinger is permanently in pit lane.
+No surprise, they are soon on the ramp of romance, with Berlinger permanently in pit lane.
 Stunt thrill shows remained fairly popular during this era.
-Doing 2-wheel driving in new Ford Mustangs may have boosted sales—though not necessary.
+Doing 2-wheel driving in new Ford Mustangs may have boosted sales, though not necessary.

 No comments: